|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On the evening of the 3rd Fletcher learned of the landing at Tulagi and set off north to attack next morning.
 Fletcher rejoined Fitch and Crace at 8:16 on May 5, 1942 and spent most of the day refueling from USS Neosho AO-23.
 Meanwhile, Takagi's Strike Group had moved down along the outer coast of the Solomons and was well into the Coral Sea by dawn on May 6, 1942.

-The Port Moresby Invasion Group was on a southerly course for the Jomard Passage, while Goto's Cover Group began refueling south of Bougainville, completing this task by 08:30 the next morning.
-Inouye not knowing where the Fletcher was, used most of his aircraft on the 5th in a bombing attack on Port Moresby.
-On the 6th, USS Neosho, escorted by the USS Sims DD-409 was detached at 1755, and told to head south for the next fueling rendezvous.
-Fletcher was receiving intelligence reports regarding the movements of Japanese ships and it became fairly obvious that the Japanese invasion force would come through the Jomard Passage on the 7th or 8th.
-He cut short fueling operations and headed northwest at 19:30 on May 6, to be within strike distance by daylight on May 7.
+Meanwhile, the Port Moresby Invasion Group was on a southerly course for the Jomard Passage, while Goto's Cover Group began refueling south of Bougainville that was completed by 8:30am the next morning.
+Inouye was unaware of the location of Fletcher's force and used most of his aircraft on May 5, 1942 for a bombing attack against Port Moresby.
+On May 6, 1942 USS Neosho, escorted by the USS Sims DD-409 was detached at 5:55pm and told to head south for the next fueling rendezvous.
+Fletcher was receiving intelligence reports regarding the movements of Japanese ships and it became obvious that the Japanese invasion force was bound for the Jomard Passage and likely to arrive on May 7, 1942 or May 8, 1942.
+As a result, he cut short fueling operations and headed northwest at 7:30pm on May 6, 1942 to be within strike distance by dawn oon May 7, 1942.

 On May 6, 1942 at 10:30am, B-17s from Australia located and bombed the Shoho south of Bougainville but missed.
 Aircraft spotted the Goto's Cover Group around noon and later located the Port Moresby Invasion force near the Jomard Passage.
 Estimating that Fletcher was about 500 miles to the southwest, and expecting him to attack the next day, Inouye ordered that all operations should continue according to schedule.
 At midnight the transports were near Misima Island ready to enter the Jomard Passage.